| Browsing

 should change default settings to only allow the

 originating domain read/write to their cookie.
+There was also a security flaw

 within Netscape related to cookies that allows